-MPI has a national screening program in which Manuka New Zealand – in addition to our own batch monitoring program – also participates.
+MPI has a national screening program in which MNZ – in addition to our own batch monitoring program – also participates.
 Section 8.0 of the MPI Consolidated List of Tests for Animal Products provides a detailed description of the chemical residue testing program that also applies to honey (and other animal products such as meat, fish, and dairy).

 The New Zealand Environment Protection Authority (EPA) protects bees and other pollinators such as moths, butterflies, hoverflies and birds by regulating when, how and where insecticides can be used.
 New Zealand has had strict regulations governing the use of a class of insecticides containing neonicotinoids for years.
 As New Zealand’s environmental regulator, the EPA is tasked with managing these risks.
 The authority does this by setting rules for the use of neonicotinoids, including special measures aimed solely at protecting bees.

 The most important measure for protecting our raw, monofloral manuka honey is the placement of our wooden beehives: we choose remote, rural, pristine locations far from farmland.
 This minimizes the risk of the presence of herbicides and pesticides at these locations.

 As part of The Bee Protection & Health Program of MNZ; all of our honey products are extensively being tested on both natural occuring compounds and the possible trace elements of pesticdes; making sure our raw honeys and honey products are the purest in the world.